DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 How should the DevOps engineer **configure the CloudFormation template to prevent failure during the StackSets deployment**?

 - ##### 🔑A. Create a CloudFormation custom resource that invokes an AWS Lambda function.
-Configure the Lambda function to conditionally enable GuardDuty if GuardDuty is not already enabled in the accounts.
+Configure the Lambda function to <mark>conditionally</mark> enable GuardDuty if GuardDuty is not already enabled in the accounts.

 - 🔑B. Use the Conditions section of the CloudFormation template to enable GuardDuty in accounts where GuardDuty is not already enabled.